Skip to Content

 You’ll create an academic plan by combining complementary coursework from existing disciplines along with core Minnesota Transfer Curriculum requirements.

-Where Will Normandale Take You?
+Where Will an Individualized Studies Degree from Normandale Take You?

-With an associate’s degree in individual studies from Normandale, you’ll be well prepared to seamlessly continue your college education at a four-year Minnesota State university, at the University of Minnesota, and several regional universities in neighboring states.
+With an associate degree in individual studies from Normandale, you’ll be well prepared to seamlessly continue your college education at a four-year Minnesota State university, at the University of Minnesota, and several regional universities in neighboring states.

 Graduates have the flexibility to pursue careers in many industries, and they have adaptable skills that employers are looking for.